 \subsection{(Algebraic) oriented cohomology theories and formal group laws \cite[\S1.1, \S1.2] {levinemorel:algebraic}}

 Let $\SmC$ denote the category of smooth, quasi-projective, complex, algebraic varieties.
-An algebraic oriented cohomology theory, or simply an \emph{oriented cohomology theory,} in the sense of Levine and Morel, is a contravariant functor, $\BBh(\cdot)$, from $\SmC$ to the category of commutative, graded rings with identity together with a natural push-forward map $f_*\colon \BBh(X) \to \BBh(Y)$ for each projective morphism $f\colon X\to Y$ in $\SmC$.
-The functor $\BBh$ and the push-forward maps are assumed to satisfy a natural list axioms.
+An algebraic oriented cohomology theory, or simply an \emph{oriented cohomology theory,} in the sense of Levine and Morel, is a contravariant functor, $\BBh=\BBh(\cdot)$, from $\SmC$ to the category of commutative, graded rings with identity together with a natural push-forward map $f_*\colon \BBh(X) \to \BBh(Y)$ for each projective morphism $f\colon X\to Y$ in $\SmC$.
+The functor $\BBh$ and the push-forward maps are assumed to satisfy a natural list of axioms.

-Let $\BBh(\cdot)$ be an oriented cohomology theory and set $R=\BBh(\pt)$, where $\pt$ denotes the one point variety.
+Let $\BBh$ be an oriented cohomology theory and set $R=\BBh(\pt)$.
 It follows from the axioms that one can define the notion of $\BBh$-Chern classes of vector bundles.
 If $E$ is a non-zero vector bundle over a smooth variety $X$, then $c_1(E)\in \BBh(X)$ denotes the first Chern class of $E$.
 With this notation, there is a formal power series $F\in R[[t,u]]$ such that $c_1(L\otimes M)= F(c_1(L), c_1(M))$ for line bundles $L$ and $M$ on $X$.
 The formal power series $F$ has the form